ACT Fire and Rescue

 The ACT Fire and Rescue previously known as ACT Fire Brigade.
 Is the urban Fire and Rescue service for the Australian Capital Territory.
-It along with the ACT Ambulance Service, ACT State Emergency Service and ACT Rural Fire Service are part of the Australian Capital Territory Emergency Services Agency (formerly the ACT Emergency Services Authority).
+Along with the ACT Ambulance Service, ACT State Emergency Service and ACT Rural Fire Service they form part of the Australian Capital Territory Emergency Services Agency (formerly the ACT Emergency Services Authority).

 By 2011 the ACT Fire and Rescue maintained nine stations with more than 330 staff operating 34 apparatus.

 Fire Stations/Apparatus

 The former Belconnen Fire Station, which operated until 2016.